 Lisa: How about trying some indoor outdoor carpet or those remnants of astroturf?
 I have found many carpets that people or the carpet store threw out and they are perfect for outdoors; when they wear out or the dogs chew them up get another one.

 Why don't you try an outdoor carpet ?
 It can be hosed down and or vaccumed.
 You could just tack it down and repace it whenever it wears out.
 There is a wonderful selection of these carpets now and they don't look like artificial grass any more.
 The dogs would love it !

 I like the ideas posted already--about getting a carpet.
 But if you really want a painted porch, that won't do.
 You might have to sand the wooden planks and then prime and paint.
 I don't envy the project--but at least it would be outside where you wouldn't have to worry about the mess.
 Good luck!

 It seems to me the wood would rot under any kind of permanent carpet.
 I think the sanding is the best idea, tho a lot of work.
-Then you could bleach the wood or stain it.
-Stain won't flake off.

 Get rid of the dogs? lol just kidding.
 I would get the outdoor carpeting, I don't think the wood would rot if there is space between the planks.
 Good luck!